coreruleset/documentation/content/2-how-crs-works/2-3-false-positives-and-tuning.md

 *(Runtime RE.
 Selectively allowing Content Type.)*

 **Scenario**: A POST request with a Content Type of `text/plain` is being sent to `/webapp/login.html`, this request is blocked because `text/plain` is not in the list of allowed Content Types for rule `920420`.
 CRS only allows Content Types it knows the WAF can safely parse.
 It is decided to allow the `text/plain` Content Type only for `/webapp/login.html` and to enable the approate body parser, which is JSON for this example.
-A chain rule it utilized to ensure the JSON body processor is only switched on for the `text/plain` Content Type.
+A chain rule is utilized to ensure the JSON body processor is only switched on for the `text/plain` Content Type.

 **Rule Exclusion:**